nahi/httpclient/README.txt

 - Introduction

-  http-access2 gives something like the functionality of libwww-perl (LWP) in Ruby.
+  'httpclient' gives something like the functionality of libwww-perl (LWP) in Ruby.  'httpclient' formerly known as 'http-access2'.

   Features;
-  * methods like GET/HEAD/POST via HTTP/1.1.
+  * methods like GET/HEAD/POST/* via HTTP/1.1.
+  * HTTPS(SSL), Cookies, proxy, authentication, etc.
   * asynchronous HTTP request
-  * HTTPS(SSL)

   * by contrast with net/http in standard distribution;
-    * you don't have to care HTTP/1.1 persistent connection (http-access2 cares instead of you).
+    * Cookies support
     * MT-safe
     * streaming POST
+    * DigestAuth
+    * extensible with filter interface
+    * you don't have to care HTTP/1.1 persistent connection (httpclient cares
-    * Cookies
+    * instead of you).

-  Not supported now;
+  * Not supported now
     * Cache
-  * Rather advanced HTTP/1.1 usage such as Range, deflate, etc. (of cource you can set it in header by yourself)
+    * Rather advanced HTTP/1.1 usage such as Range, deflate, etc. (of course
+    * you can set it in header by yourself

 - Install

   $ ruby install.rb

-  It will install lib/http-access2.rb and lib/http-access2/http.rb to your site_ruby directory such as /usr/local/lib/ruby/site_ruby/1.8/.
+  It will install lib/* to your site_ruby directory such as /usr/local/lib/ruby/site_ruby/1.8/.

 - Uninstall